osrsbox/osrsbox-db/README.md

 The [official osrsbox-db GitHub repository](https://github.com/osrsbox/osrsbox-db) hosts the source code for the entire osrsbox-db project.
 The Python PyPi package is located in the `osrsbox` folder of the official development repository, while the other folders in this repository are used to store essential data and Python modules to build the item database.

-### Using the Development Repostory
+### Using the Development Repository

 If using this repository (the development version), you will need to fulfil some specific requirements.
 This includes having the following tools available on your system:

 - Python 3.6 or above
 - Pip - the standard package manager for Python
-- Virtualenv - a tool to create isloated virtual environments
+- Virtualenv - a tool to create isolated virtual environments
 - A selection of additional Python packages

 As a short example, I configured my Ubuntu 18.04 system to run the development repository code using the following steps: